LutzGross/fingal/README.md

 A python package for geohpysical inversion for galvanic data based on the finite element method (FEM) supporting unstructured meshes.
 Data sets supported are electric potential data as well as electric field data for DC and IP surveys.

-It is based in esys-escript and supports parallel execution with domain decomposition for threading as well as MPI.
+It is based in [esys-escript](https://github.com/esys-escript/esys-escript.github.io) and supports parallel execution with domain decomposition for threading as well as MPI.

+# Installation